Looking for beautiful places to visit in Hawaii on a family vacation? We’ve got you covered.

-See all our videos from the Big Island of Hawaii
+See all our videos from Hawaii Island

-Maui is the second largest Hawaiian island and is the place for romance and relaxation, incredible sunsets and beautiful beaches, and the Haleakala Volcano.
+Maui is the second-largest Hawaiian island and is the place for romance and relaxation, incredible sunsets and beautiful beaches, and the Haleakala Volcano.

 Not surprisingly, Maui has been voted “Best Island in the U.S.” on numerous occasions.